 Financial assets and financial liabilities (financial instruments) are recognized when the Company becomes a party to the contractual provisions of the instruments.

-Financial assets and financial liabilities are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition except for the financial assets and liabilities measured at fair value through profit or loss, in which case the same is charged immediately in the statement of profit and loss.
+Financial assets are initially measured at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets are added to or deducted from the fair value ofthe financial assets, as appropriate, on initial recognition except for the financial assets measured at fair value through profit or loss, in which case the same is charged immediately in the statement of profit and loss.
 However, trade receivables that do not contain a significant financial component are measured at transactions price.

 The classification of financial instruments whether to be measured at Amortized Cost, at Fair Value through Profit and Loss (FVTPL) or at Fair Value Through Other Comprehensive Income (FVTOCI) depends on the objective and contractual terms to which they relate.
 Classification of financial instruments is determined on initial recognition.